PostgreSQL monitoring and backup tool

 Scheduled backups (daily, weekly, at 4 AM, etc.)

-Notifications to email, Telegram, Slack, etc.
+Notifications to Slack, Telegram, Discord, etc.

 To make PostgreSQL backup with Postgresus you need to follow 4 steps.
 After that, you will be able to restore in one click